joncoop/lab-pc-setup-script/README.md

 ## What it does

 First, it downloads and installs the following applications.
-The flags are used to customize the installations for each application.
 Then it installs python packages.
 Next, it hides desktop shortcuts for applications that will not be used in my classes and puts applications on the desktop for applications that we do use regularly.
 Finally, all student user profiles that have not been used in the past year are deleted.

 ## How to use